UnionInternationalCheminsdeFer/OSDM/spec/models.md

 `BookedOffers` are actually the same resources as the offers except that they are now booked.
-Most of the resource remains unchanged, except for the sections on reservation details (either in reservation or integrated reservation `Offerpart`s, or in fares), where but the sections related to the reserved places (in reservationDetails) will now be populated with the references to the space allocated by the provider system where the transport product is hosted.
+Most of the resource remains unchanged, except for the sections on reservation details (either in reservation `Offerpart`s, or in fares), where but the sections related to the reserved places (in reservationDetails) will now be populated with the references to the space allocated by the provider system where the transport product is hosted.

 ### Fulfillments